fjgalesloot/roon-extension-mqtt/README.md

 You can set the hostname or IP address of the MQTT broker in the settings with the Roon application.

 ### Docker
 You can also run this extension as a docker container.
+You'll have to use host networking for the extenstion to work properly with Roon.

-Example command:
+Example commands:

 for the master (stable) branch:

-`docker run -v [volume or host-folder]:/usr/src/app/config/ fjgalesloot/roon-extension-mqtt:latest`
+`docker run -v [volume or host-folder]:/usr/src/app/config/ -network host fjgalesloot/roon-extension-mqtt:latest`

 or if you want to for the development (beta) branch:

-`docker run -v [volume or host-folder]:/usr/src/app/config/ fjgalesloot/roon-extension-mqtt:beta`
+`docker run -v [volume or host-folder]:/usr/src/app/config/ -network host fjgalesloot/roon-extension-mqtt:beta`